dniel/traefik-forward-auth0/docs/index.rst

 Welcome to ForwardAuth for Auth0's documentation!
 =================================================

-ForwardAuth for Auth0 is a authentication service that works that authorize and authenticate http/https requests connected to a reverse proxy that use forward authentication to an external service authorize requests.
-ForwardAuth is written with the modern Traefik reverse proxy mainly and integrated specifically with the Auht0 service.
+ForwardAuth for Auth0 is a authorization proxy written specifically for use with the `Traefik`_, The Cloud Native Edge Router, and the `Auth0`_ Identity Management Platform.

+`Traefik`_ will act as the gate to your applications, and the ForwardAuth application will act as the gatekeeper and authorize requests to your applications.
+The management of users, roles and permissions are handled in Auth0.

 Features
 ========

--  Centralized Auth-host mode for easy configuration when you have lots of applications.
--  Multiple-host auth mode for more advanced SSO per. sub-domain/applications configuration
--  Very flexible configuration
+-  Protect your applications with Authorization and Authentication using `Auth0`_ rich feature set.
+-  Shared-host auth-mode for single sign-on for a whole domain and a whole set of services.
+-  Sub-Path auth-mode for restricting single sign-on per sub-domain configuration to restrict SSO to a sub-domain.
 -  Support for Auth0 API permissions natively to block access to services by API permissions.
--  Implement a powerfull BeyondCorp policy control using Auth0 Rules + Auth0 Auth Core with RBAC.
+-  Implement a powerful BeyondCorp policy control using Auth0 Rules + Auth0 Auth Core with RBAC.
 -  Restrict selected HTTP methods, let other methods be unrestricted.
 -  Signout and userinfo endpoint for other applications to use.

-Update Notes
+Upgrade Notes
 ============

 There is some important breaking changes in version 2.0 of ForwardAuth.